zenbhang/QuickJaeger/README.md

 An quick and easy way to implement Jaeger APM spans into your codebase!

-Proven to also work in a docker container on Kubernetes (speicifically EKS).
+Proven to also work in a docker container and on Kubernetes (speicifically EKS).

 ## Setup
 Copy over the classes and merge the POM file, and you can now implement Jaeger spans into your code!